zowe/zowe-install-packaging/playbooks/README.md

 - **zos_keystore_mode**: An optional string to configure Zowe instance to store certificates into Keyring instead of keystore.
 Valid values are `<empty>` (default value) or `KEYSTORE_MODE_KEYRING`.
 - **skip_start**: A boolean value to skip automatically starting Zowe after installation.
 Default value is `false`.
 - **zowe_uninstall_before_install**: If you want to uninstall Zowe before installing a new version.
 Default value is `true`.
+- **zowe_custom_for_test**: If you want to customize the Zowe instance to run sanity test from zowe-install-packaging.
 - **ZOWE_COMPONENTS_UPGRADE**: An optional boolean value to enable upgrading Zowe components to the latest version.
 If set to `true`, the `zowe-upgrade-component.sh` script will be called to upgrade Zowe during the installation process.